Useful Firewall Rules to Configure and Manage Firewall in Linux

 • Input: This chain is used to control the nature of incoming traffic.
 For example, if your server acts as a mail server and receives POP/IMAP connections, it will cross check the IP and port with an input rule.

-• Output: This chain is used control the behaviour if outgoing connections.
+• Output: In this the chain is used control the behaviour if outgoing connections.
 For example, if you search for www.google.com, once the outgoing connection hits the Linux server, the Iptables firewall checks if the domain google.com, the port or connection has any rule set to it.

 • Forward: This chain is used from traffic that hits your Linux server but is intended to be routed to another destination.
 The Linux server acts as a ‘forwarding’ server.